KapuluruBhuvaneswariVspdbct/IBM-DASHBOARD/README.md

-# 📊 IBM HR Analytics Dashboard – Tableau Embedded App
+# 📊 IBM HR Analytics Dashboard – Tableau

 This project features an interactive **HR Analytics Dashboard** built with **Tableau Public** and integrated into a responsive **HTML + Bootstrap** interface.
 It enables real-time analysis of workforce data segmented by gender, job role, and marital status.